troyxmccall/alfred-spotify-mini-player/known-issues.md

 <a name="php_requirement"></a>

 * PHP 5.4.0 or later is required for authentication.
 This is because I am using the PHP CLI [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) for Oauth process.
 If you use an older version, there is a [workround](https://github.com/vdesabou/alfred-spotify-mini-player/issues/44#issuecomment-72003149).
 Ask for more details if required.

+* Supported Spotify Desktop version is 0.9.x.
+The [Beta version](https://community.spotify.com/t5/Help-Desktop-Linux-Mac-and/Welcome-to-the-Desktop-Beta/td-p/932803) 1.x is not supported yet as AppleScript is not avaiable in the Beta version